kibook/s1kd-tools/s1kd-upissue/README.md

 -r
 Keep old RFUs.
 Normally, when upissuing an offical data module to the first in-work issue, any reasons for update are deleted automatically, along with the change markup attributes on elements referencing them.
 This option prevents their deletion.

+-I
+Do not change issue date.
+Normally, when upissuing to the next inwork or official issue, the issue date is changed to the current date.
+This option will keep the date of the previous inwork or official issue.

 EXAMPLES
 ========